simo-bat/Crack_detection/README.md

 ![regularization_](README_images/Regularization.png?raw=true)

-flippa L2 and DP in legend
-dotted line for no reg
-standardize numbers

 Regularization was used to reduce the overfitting.
 The figure above shows the impact of L2 and Dropout regularization.
 The regularization was applied only to the first fully connected layer after the stack of convolutional layers: experimental results showed that regularization on convolutional layers does not improve the loss.

-Without regularization, blue dotted line in the figure above, the loss after 10 epochs tends to zero, while the val-loss continues to oscillate.
+Without regularization, blue dotted line in the figure above, the loss on training data tends to zero after 10 epochs, while the loss pn validation data continues to oscillate.
 Dropout regularization stabilizes the val-loss and a rate of 15% shows the lowest val-loss.
-L2 regularization does not really improve the loss, it is negligible for very small regularization factors (e.g. 1e-4) or increase the loss for larger factors (e.g. 1e-3).
+L2 regularization does not really improve the loss, it is almost negligible for very small regularization factors (e.g. 1e-4) or it increases the loss for larger factors (e.g. 1e-3).

 #### Model training

-The network has been trained with a GPU P5000, using Adam optimizer and binary crossentropy loss function.
+The network has been trained with a GPU P5000, using Adam optimizer (default values of beta_1 = 0.9, beta_2 = 0.999 and epsilon = 1e-7) and binary crossentropy loss.
 The learning rate has been decreased exponentially, from an initial value of 1e-3, with a decay step of 35 and decay rate of 0.92.

 After 10 epochs (batches of 128 images), the train loss is stable around 0.105 and the validation loss is around 0.199, which correspond to a ROC AUC of 0.992 and 0.918 respectively.

 The training of the model is saved in notebook/ModelTraining.